Antofagasta (LON:ANTO) Trading 10.6% Higher – Here’s What Happened

 Here are the key news stories impacting Antofagasta this week:

-Several equities analysts have issued reports on the stock.
-Royal Bank Of Canada restated a “sector perform” rating and set a GBX 2,700 target price on shares of Antofagasta in a research note on Wednesday, January 21st.
-Canaccord Genuity Group downgraded shares of Antofagasta to a “hold” rating and increased their price objective for the company from GBX 3,165 to GBX 4,100 in a research report on Wednesday, February 4th.
-Morgan Stanley cut shares of Antofagasta to an “underweight” rating and dropped their target price for the stock from GBX 3,070 to GBX 3,050 in a report on Tuesday, February 3rd.
-Deutsche Bank Aktiengesellschaft lifted their target price on shares of Antofagasta from GBX 2,300 to GBX 2,400 and gave the stock a “hold” rating in a research report on Wednesday, November 26th.
-Finally, Berenberg Bank reissued a “buy” rating and set a GBX 2,900 price target on shares of Antofagasta in a report on Friday, November 7th.
-Three analysts have rated the stock with a Buy rating, three have issued a Hold rating and one has assigned a Sell rating to the stock.
-According to MarketBeat, Antofagasta currently has an average rating of “Hold” and a consensus price target of GBX 2,992.86.
+A number of research analysts recently issued reports on the company.
+Royal Bank Of Canada restated a “sector perform” rating and set a GBX 2,700 price target on shares of Antofagasta in a report on Wednesday, January 21st.
+Berenberg Bank reissued a “buy” rating and set a GBX 2,900 target price on shares of Antofagasta in a research note on Friday, November 7th.
+Deutsche Bank Aktiengesellschaft upped their target price on Antofagasta from GBX 2,300 to GBX 2,400 and gave the company a “hold” rating in a report on Wednesday, November 26th.
+Canaccord Genuity Group cut shares of Antofagasta to a “hold” rating and lifted their price target for the company from GBX 3,165 to GBX 4,100 in a report on Wednesday, February 4th.
+Finally, Morgan Stanley downgraded shares of Antofagasta to an “underweight” rating and reduced their price objective for the company from GBX 3,070 to GBX 3,050 in a research report on Tuesday, February 3rd.
+Three investment analysts have rated the stock with a Buy rating, three have issued a Hold rating and one has given a Sell rating to the company’s stock.
+Based on data from MarketBeat.com, the company currently has an average rating of “Hold” and an average target price of GBX 2,992.86.

 Antofagasta Stock Performance

 Antofagasta (LON:ANTO – Get Free Report) last released its earnings results on Tuesday, February 17th.
 The mining company reported GBX 129.30 earnings per share for the quarter.
-Antofagasta had a return on equity of 8.52% and a net margin of 11.96%.
-As a group, sell-side analysts expect that Antofagasta plc will post 87.0403995 earnings per share for the current fiscal year.
+Antofagasta had a net margin of 11.96% and a return on equity of 8.52%.
+On average, sell-side analysts predict that Antofagasta plc will post 87.0403995 EPS for the current fiscal year.

 About Antofagasta